The Path to Web3

 Broadly speaking, there are three possible approaches organisations may take

-- Web3 native or fully decentralised application
+- Web3 native or fully decentralized application

 - Launch their own private-permissioned network

-- Provide centralised Web3 enabler applications
+- Provide centralized Web3 enabler applications

 At the other extreme, you have the private-permissioned blockchain network models, whereby your organisation creates its own private blockchain network.
 This model has been around for a number of years and was the approach taken by many organisations initially working with the technology.
 Whilst this approach appears to be a sensible default, the reality is that it requires a fairly high overhead to run and maintain once you move outside of the boundaries of proof of concepts, and is often motivated primarily by a single organisation.
 This results in significant onboarding times and complex legal and IP agreements that need to be created between participants.